-As of the end of 2021, the carrying value of the Fund's interest in CCT was US\$218.16 million, representing an increase of 1.05% over US\$215.90 million at the end of last year.
-The Fund's unrealised gain attributable to its investment in CCT for 2021 was negative of US\$3.04 million, while the relevant amount for 2020 was US\$26.56 million.
+As of the end of 2022, the carrying value of the Fund's interest in CCT was US\$140.46 million, representing a decrease of 35.62% from the value at the end of last year of US\$218.16 million.
+The Fund's unrealised loss attributable to its investment in CCT for 2022 was negative of US\$61.09 million, up 1,909.54% year-over-year.

-For 2021, CCT recorded an unaudited net profit of RMB958 million, down 10.55% year-over-year.
-During the year, the company recorded an increase in income from commissions and handling fees, as well as interest income, compared to last year.
-In addition, the loss due to credit impairment for the year rose, while investment income and the gain on change in fair value saw decreases, compared to last year.
-In response to stronger regulation from regulatory bodies and a requirement to downsize the channel business, the total amount of CCT's trust assets declined as compared to last year, while income from commissions and handling fees increased, due to an increase in the amount of CCT's actively managed trust assets.
-As a result of these changes, CCT saw an increase in actively managed trusts as a percentage of its total trust assets, as CCT continues to optimise its business mix.
+For 2022, CCT recorded an unaudited net profit of RMB1,092 million, up 4.83% year-over-year.
+During the year, the company recorded an increase in income from handling fees and commissions, as well as interest income, compared to last year.
+In addition, the loss due to credit impairment for the year decreased, while the sum of investment income and the gain on change in fair value saw an increase, compared to last year.
+In 2022, CCT's scale of trust management assets and active management business reported strong growth and outperformed its peers.
+It is important to note that both the revenue of trust business and profit of CCT grew despite an overall decline in revenue and profit for the trust industry in China during this period of time.